Isond2/Projet7-BilMo/README.md

 This project is part of the "php/symfony" training.

+Bilmo Api is and Api who provides different product's informations (phones) from the Bilmo's catalog.
+The catalog is accessible by any reseller who is interested.
+Bilmo Api is a B2B Api only.

 ### Install :
   - Clone the repository
   - run $ php composer install